In this review I will introduce the Ellipal – Cold Wallets 2.0 to you.

 The most important security feature and at the same time the biggest difference to the devices that have been available for a long time is the absence of any physical interfaces.
 This means that the communication between hardware wallet and app on your mobile phone is not done via USB, Bluetooth or WLAN, but via QR codes.

-Of course, an attack on the mobile phone cannot be excluded.
+Of course, an attack on the mobile phone cannot be excluded and neither can physical attacks be excluded.
 But all wallet manufacturers have the same problem.